 Memorable Manitobans: James Edward “Jimmy” Wilson (c1915-1989)

 Born at Winnipeg, he attended the University of Manitoba.
 His studies at the Manitoba Law School were interrupted, during the Second World War, by six years with the Royal Canadian Artillery then as an officer in northwest Europe.
 From 1956 to 1960 he was Commanding Officer of the University of Manitoba COTC.
-Called to the Manitoba Bar in 1946, he worked as a lawyer until 1965, being made a Queen’s Counsel in 1957.
+Called to the Manitoba Bar in 1946, he worked as a lawyer until 1965, being made a Queen’s Counsel in 1957, and serving as a Bencher for the Law Society of Manitoba (1965).
 Defeated as a Liberal candidate in the 1958 provincial general election, he was appointed a judge in the Court of Queen’s Bench in 1965, serving there until August 1988.

 He died of cancer at Winnipeg on 26 February 1989.